-Barge/fascia boards run along the eaves of the roof with gaps created by the junction between the linear board and the irregular texture of the stonework to which it is attached.
-These present potential roosting opportunities behind the boards themselves as well as allowing access to the wall plate and to potential gaps between the felting and the slate tiles associated with the roof structure (Photo 02).
+The stonework is generally in good condition though there are minor gaps in the pointing throughout and occasional gaps in the south-western gable end where pipes enter the wall or have been removed.
+Minor gaps could be identified above the timbers which line the wall-plate on the south-eastern aspect.
+Barge boards on the eaves and gable verges have gaps created by the junction between the linear board and the irregular texture of the stonework to which they are attached.
+These present potential roosting opportunities behind the boards themselves as well as allowing access to the wall plate and to potential gaps associated with the roof structure.